ChristianMarzianGithub/TexasHoldem-Backend/README.md

 - `smallBlind` and `bigBlind` must be positive.
 - `bigBlind` must be greater than `smallBlind`.
 - `initialStack` must be large enough to post both blinds (at least `2 * bigBlind`).
+- Requests missing a body or containing invalid blind values return `400 Bad Request` with a descriptive message rather than a generic server error.

 ### Testing
 ```bash